Villa Escudero Plantation and Resort

 AT-28D Trojan Tail Number 612

-Click For EnlargementNot a WWII aircraft, served with Philippine Air Force beginning in 1960 with the 100th Training Wing.
-Flew combat missions against Mindanao rebels in 1973, flown by the 15th Strike Wing.
-Last flown in 1994 and 1995 in commemorative ceremonies for the 50th anniversary of the Leyte and Lingayen landings.
-Donated to the Villa Escudero for display.
+Click For EnlargementDuring 1960, assigned to the Philippine Air Force (PAF) to the 100th Training Wing.
+During 1973, this aircraft flew combat missions against rebels on Mindanao while assigned to the 15th Strike Wing.
+In 1994 and 1995, flown in commemorative ceremonies for the 50th anniversary of the American landings in Leyte and Lingayen.
+Afterwards, donated to Villa Escudero Plantation and Resort and displayed outdoors.